-I am a fifty-six year old lawyer who is fascinated by the law of torts.
+I am a fifty-seven year old lawyer who is fascinated by the law of torts.
 I have studied the field for over thirty years.
 I represent plaintiffs in personal injury and wrongful death cases.

 I grew up in Spencer, Wisconsin, a village about 140 miles due north of Madison.
 I graduated from the University of Wisconsin - Platteville in 1978 with a B.S. degree in Comprehensive Business and Economics.

 I then moved to Chapel Hill, North Carolina, where I attended the University of North Carolina.
 I received my J.D. degree in May 1981, graduating with honors.
 I was elected to the Order of the Coif and served on the staff of the North Carolina Law Review.

 I moved to Nashville in May 1981.
 I was an associate and later a partner in a Nashville firm from 1981 - 1992, and had the privilege to learn how to be a trial lawyer from the late John T. Conners, Jr. On January 1, 1993, I left the firm and started a firm that is now known as the Law Offices of John Day P.C.
 Our five-lawyer practice is primarily complex civil litigation on behalf of plaintiffs in personal injury, wrongful death, medical malpractice, products liability, automobile and trucking liability and other tort cases.